ThomasBerends/ReplayMod/docs/content.md

 ### Advanced Settings [advanced]
 ![](img/rendersettings-advanced.jpg)
 The **Advanced Render Settings**

+The Advanced Render Settings are available when you scroll down in the [Render](#replaying-render) section.

 #### Render Nametags [nametags]
 If you don't want to see Entity's Nametags in the rendered video, simply un-tick the checkbox.
 Hidden Nametags also include Nametags of **Armor Stands** and **Mobs**, **not only Players**!